-In addition, our Community Spay/Neuter Program offers FREE spay and neuter services to local Pitbulls and Chihuahuas, and we welcome all US veterans (active or retired) from any branch of the military to spay/neuter their dog or cat FREE of charge, with a valid military ID.
+In addition, our Community Spay/Neuter Program offers FREE spay and neuter services to local Pitbulls and Chihuahuas, and we welcome US military to spay/neuter their dog or cat FREE of charge, with a valid military ID or proof of service.

 CSN surgery appointments are scheduled every Tuesday and one Thursday per month and are performed by HSTT's Vet, Dr. Mike Ryan, DVM.
 Our public animal shelter is located at 10961 Stevens Lane in Truckee.